PhD Thesis · Download Thesis · Systems Science ·

 2. Constraint Derivation — Derive system features from constraints any system of the class must satisfy.

 3. Recursive Self-Application — The theory applies to itself: its own partiality, distortions, and boundaries are predicted by its own laws.
+Metaphor, narrative, and ritual are shown to be structural necessities of scientific cognition itself.

 4. Boundary Recognition — Every result is accompanied by explicit scope limitations, as the formalization laws require.